theharmy/OverKeys/README.md

 <https://github.com/user-attachments/assets/c687a448-52b0-41bc-9b6b-07e61c2d3b31>

-OverKeys is an open-source on-screen keyboard visualizer designed for users to practice alternative keyboard layouts, such as **Canary**, **Colemak**, **Dvorak**, and many more.
-Built in [**Flutter**](https://flutter.dev/), it allows full customizability, making it perfect for users learning or working with non-traditional layouts.
+OverKeys is a free and open-source on-screen keyboard layout visualizer designed for users to practice alternative keyboard layouts, such as **Colemak**, **Dvorak**, **Graphite**, **Focal**, and many more.
+Learn and practice your layouts system-wide, personalize keyboard appearance, and improve your typing.

-This project was initially developed to help with system-wide practice of the **Canary layout**, but has since evolved to support multiple layouts, layer switching integration, and customization options.
+This project was initially developed to help with the creator's system-wide practice of the **Canary layout**, but has since evolved to support user-defined layouts, layer switching integration, and customization options.

 ### Samples